 No patient is refused because of a lack of financial means.
 We encourage patients not to think of this program as applicable only to the uninsured – many plans are also accompanied by high deductibles and co-pays.
 Regardless of your plan, level of coverage or ability to pay, we will provide exceptional care to all those who seek it.

-To apply for financial assistance, please click the link below or contact our Business Office at (570) 278-7500.
-To ensure the security and confidentiality of our patients’ information, the required supporting documentation must be submitted in person at any health center location.
+To apply for financial assistance, please download our application materials by clicking the link below.
+To ensure the security and confidentiality of our patients’ information, all applications and supporting documentation must be submitted to email@example.com.
+To facilitate an in-person submission, please contact our Business Office at (570) 278-5153.

 How do I submit an application?

-Sliding Fee applications may either be submitted online (click on the link provided above) or in paper form by stopping by one of our health centers in Greenfield Township, Hallstead or Montrose.
+Sliding Fee applications may either be submitted via email to firstname.lastname@example.org or in person by stopping by one of our health centers in Greenfield Township, Hallstead or Montrose.

-The application itself is a brief, one-page document which must be accompanied by proof of income – preferably your most recent income tax return.
-In order to ensure patient confidentiality, proof of income cannot be submitted online.
+The application itself is a two-page document which must be accompanied by proof of income – preferably your most recent income tax return.
 If proof of income is not available, the Self-Declaration of Income form will also need to be completed for any household members who receive an income (i.e. wages, social security, gas lease royalties, disability, etc.).

 Applications are not considered complete until all supporting documentation has been received for all household members.
 Upon completion, you will be notified of eligibility within one week.